 10.2 The Contracting Parties hereby agree that all rolling stock used for cross-border and railway transit traffic shall be examined and attended to by the rolling stock examiners and, when necessary, by other competent authorities.

-10.3 The Contracting Parties shall provide facilities for the movement of other Contracting Parties’ rolling stock on their respective railway networks, to include an efficient system for rolling stock monitoring, without the payment of customs duties and import taxes, without depositing a customs’ guarantee bond, and free of import prohibitions or restrictions, subject to re-exportation and subject to the other conditions and control measures laid out in Annex 12.
+10.3 The Contracting Parties shall provide facilities for the movement of other Contracting Parties’ rolling stock on their respective railway networks, to include an efficient system for rolling stock monitoring, without the payment of customs duties and import taxes, without depositing a customs’ guarantee bond, and free of import prohibitions or restrictions, subject to re-exportation and subject to the other conditions and control measures laid out in a future dedicated Annex to be adopted by the Contracting Parties.

 Article 11: Joint Assets

 The Contracting Parties recognise the existence of joint assets in use for the operation of the GMS railway network.
-The specific rules pertaining to ownership and management of such assets are defined in Annex 7.
+The specific rules pertaining to ownership and management of such assets are defined in a future dedicated Annex to be adopted by the Contracting Parties.

 Article 12: Emergency Situations and Accidents